bar-assistant/docs/docs/faq.md

 - [Copying recipes to clipboard](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard)
 - [Prevent screen locking](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API)

+## Why is my site search / ingredient search not working?

+Client search tokens are generated from API key provided by Meilisearch.
+If you did some changes to the Meilisearch configuration, it's possible that the tokens are outdated.
+To get the fresh tokens follow the steps below:

+1. Force update search tokens for all bars: `docker compose exec bar-assistant php artisan bar:setup-meilisearch -f`.
+2. Sign out of the salt-rim client and sign back in.

 ## How do I disable user registrations?

 You can disable `/register` endpoint with environment variable.